 - Counsel/ad-hoc clerk in more than 80 national and international arbitrations, e.g. before the ICC Court of Arbitration, German Institution of Arbitration (DIS/DIS-Sport), Court of Arbitration for Sport (CAS), Basketball Arbitral Tribunal (BAT), and others.

 - Counsel in disciplinary and financial disputes before judicial organs of sport governing bodies, incl.
 FIFA DRC, FIFA PSC, FIFA Ethics Committee, UEFA Control and Disciplinary Body, UEFA Appeals Body.

 - In 2020, serving as arbitrator in high-stakes arbitration between a professional football club and the German Football Association (DFB) over the continuation of the league during the Covid-19 pandemic.

 - Member of the Sport Resolutions' Panel of Arbitrators and Mediators.

-- ·Setting-up and advising the EuroLeague Players Association (ELPA)
+- Acting legal advisor of the EuroLeague Players Association (ELPA).